Venice

 See all city guides

 Arguably the most romantic city on earth, Venice is a heady mix of art and architecture, of music and fashion and of the old and new.
 Once the centre of a trading empire stretching from Lombardy to Constantinople, Venice is built on a series of islands separated by over 150 canals and crossed by some 400 bridges.
 It has more artistic masterpieces per square kilometre than any other city but remains at the forefront of contemporary art and design.
 Its residents today are often outnumbered by tourists, but if you wander off the beaten track in the tiny alleys and back streets you will be richly rewarded.
-Do note that from 16 January 2023, visitors to Venice who have not booked accommodation in the city or surrounding islands will face a separate entry fee of between €3 and €10.
+Do note that from 2024, visitors to Venice who have not booked accommodation in the city or surrounding islands will face a separate entry fee of €5.
+Find out more here.

 Highlights